aledrocomic/gocomicwriter/README.md

 - Go 1.24 or newer
 - A supported OS (Windows/macOS/Linux)

-Install the CLI from source:
+Build the desktop app (UI) from source:

 ```bash
 # From within a clone of this repository